OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 - A secure storage such as [Amazon KMS](https://aws.amazon.com/kms/) or [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/).
 - Secure storage APIs provided [ProtectedData](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.protecteddata?redirectedfrom=MSDN&view=netframework-4.8) class in the .NET framework.

+There are many advantages to using these types of secure storage over simply putting keys in configuration files.
+The specifics of these will vary depending on the solution used, but they include:

+- Central management of keys, especially in containerised environments.
+- Easy key rotation and replacement.
+- Secure key generation.
+- Simplifying compliance with regulatory standards such as FIPS 140 or PCI DSS.
+- Making it harder for an attacker to export or steal keys.

 In some cases such none of these will be available, such as in a shared hosting environment, meaning that it is not possible to obtain a high degree of protection for any encryption keys.
 However, the following basic rules can still be followed:

 - Do not hard-code keys into the application code.